Aliases for KCNE4 Gene

 GeneCards Summary for KCNE4 Gene

 KCNE4 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 4) is a Protein Coding gene.
-Diseases associated with KCNE4 include Long Qt Syndrome 14 and Cataract 31, Multiple Types.
-Among its related pathways are Cardiac conduction and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+Diseases associated with KCNE4 include Cataract 31, Multiple Types and Deafness, Autosomal Recessive 98.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity.

 UniProtKB/Swiss-Prot Summary for KCNE4 Gene

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 May associate with KCNQ1/KVLTQ1 and inhibit potassium current.